Safe Site Check In Expands to Assisted Living Facilities

 About Safe Site Check In

-Safe Site Check In provides an easy, customizable, and private QR-coded digital check-in and screening solution to ensure the safety of employees and visitors onsite through job site and office site management.
-Our technology is used by businesses throughout North America for safety, project and staff management, capacity planning, compliance, health screenings, and contact tracing.
+Safe Site Check In provides an easy, customizable, and private QR-coded digital check-in and screening solution to ensure the safety of employees and visitors in any safety-first or hard-hat industry.
+Our technology is used by businesses throughout North America by jobsite supervisory, safety, project, risk and cost managers.